mrapp-ke/MLRL-Boomer/doc/quickstart/testbed.md

 The Mulan dataset format is commonly used for benchmark datasets that allow to compare the performance of different machine learning approaches in empirical studies.
 A collection of publicly available benchmark datasets is available [here](https://github.com/mrapp-ke/Boomer-Datasets).

 If an .xml file is not provided, the program tries to retrieve the number of labels from the `@relation` declaration that is contained in the .arff file, as it is intended by the [MEKA project's dataset format](https://waikato.github.io/meka/datasets/).
-According to the MEKA format, the number of labels may be specified by including the substring "-C L" in the `@relation` name, where "L" is the number of leading attributes in the dataset that should be treated as labels.
+According to the MEKA format, the number of labels may be specified by including the substring "-C L" in the `@relation` name, where "L" is the number of leading features in the dataset that should be treated as labels.

 ## Optional Arguments